This is the first issue of Social Media Q&A. Wondering what it will be all about?

 Page Rank is an algorithm that analyses your link profile and based on the results assigns a score that ranges between 0 and 10.
 Brand new websites are usually assigned a PR of 0.
 This increases as more people link to your website.
 When I say link profile I do not mean just links from external sources but links from internal pages also count towards your page rank.

-The benefits of having a high PageRank are that you will rank better in Google and you`ll receive more traffic.
+The benefits of having a high PageRank are that you will rank better in Google and you

 You can read more about PageRank here